 10 Ways to Start a Zero-Waste Lifestyle

-With the tax on plastic shopping bags, coffee cups and swap to paper straws we’re becoming more aware of our use of wasteful items.
+With the tax on plastic shopping bags, and coffee cups and the swap to paper straws we’re becoming more aware of our use of wasteful items.
 To help combat waste, here are 10 ways to start a zero-waste lifestyle.

 There are simple ways to start a zero-waste lifestyle, even if means only lessening your waste month on month until you’re at a level of zero-waste where you’re comfortable and can afford it, as this lifestyle isn’t cheap.